 In the first 42 days of enrolment, staff are asked to avoid issuing sanctions unless there is clear misconduct, but to focus on coaching conversations which can be recorded in student meetings on ProMonitor.
 Cooling off periods can be allowed after one-off incidents which do not pose an ongoing risk.
-Cooling off periods should last for 24 hours maximum UNLESS there is a risk of harm to student or others.
+Cooling off periods should last for 48 hours maximum UNLESS there is a risk of harm to student or others.
 This should be logged in student comments on ProMonitor.
-Student suspensions can be agreed at Curriculum Area Manager (CAM) level for a maximum of 48 hours UNLESS there is a risk of harm to student or others.
-ALL suspensions/cooling off periods should be logged on ProMonitor under a suspension meeting and the comment should be for the attention of 'Pastoral Support' Please note: If suspensions are not correctly reported the student is officially 'missing from education' therefore Curriculum Support Administrators must be informed of any cooling off period/suspension so registers can be marked accordingly.
+Student suspensions can be agreed at Curriculum Area Manager (CAM) level where there is a risk of harm to student or others - a safeguarding risk assessment must be completed to determine this.
+This must be logged as a Disciplinary Suspension meeting on promonitor.
+Please note: If suspensions are not correctly reported the student is officially 'missing from education' therefore Curriculum Support Administrators must be informed of any cooling off period/suspension so registers can be marked accordingly.
 Disciplinaries up to the point of Inclusion Panel are carried out in the curriculum area.
-Students MUST be present when they are issued with any sanction and they must be aware of the appeals process.
-Appeals should be submitted via appeals@kirkleescollege.ac.uk.
-If a student is not present the disciplinary cannot take place. j , , , , , , , , , , , , , , , , , , , Experience team in partnership with the relevant CAM.
+Students MUST be present, wherever possible, when they are issued with any sanction and they must be aware of the appeals process.
+If their presence is not possible they must be informed in writing.
+Cross college incidents and any sanctions required can be dealt with by the Student Experience team in partnership with the relevant CAM.
 CAMs/HoFs must request an Inclusion Panel when a decision needs to be made about whether the student can continue on their course.
-Inclusion Panel hearings must be held within 10 working days of initial suspension/ incident.
+Inclusion Panel hearings must be scheduled within 10 working days of initial suspension/ incident, unless external agency involvement prevents this.
 Restorative Interventions must be used and recorded in ProMonitor prior to any disciplinary action wherever possible and realistic.
 Any interventions will be held virtually where face to face meetings are not possible.
 The relevant CAM or Head of Faculty (HOF) (or nominated other) will present the evidence at the Inclusion Panel hearing.
-All Inclusion Panels will include a CAM / HOF or Asistant Principal (AP).
 The student has the right to advocacy and can ask a suitable person to attend to support them; this excludes legal representation.
 The college reserves the right to assess suitability of chosen advocate.
-Where the policy refers to 'classrooms' or 'college premises', this includes any college related activity including online and virtual Where there are concerns about a student's ability to complete their course for health related reasons, they should be referred to a Fitness to Study Panel for assessment.
-Appeals to the outcome of student panel hearings will be assessed by APs.
-Complaints about the process or outcomes of appeals will be assessed by the Vice Principal (VP).
-Agreed exclusions can be until the end of the academic year, for the following academic year, for the following two academic years or permanent.
+Where the policy refers to 'classrooms' or 'college premises', this includes any college related activity including online and virtual Where there are concerns about a student's ability to complete their course for health- the referred to a Right Time, Right Place Panel for assessment.
+Principals (AP). Ц Complaints about the process or outcomes of appeals will be assessed by the Vice Principal (VP).
+Agreed exclusions can be until the end of the academic year, for the current and following year or permanent.
 Agreement to allow completion of course for excluded students will be made on a case by case basis.
 Parents / carers should be involved wherever possible and kept fully informed unless there are safeguarding concerns.
 Appropriate external agencies must be alerted to any exclusion of 16-19 year old students by the Student Experience Team e.g. C&K Careers, Local Authority.